bavla/ibm3m/data/str/KRACKFR.md

   ..$ w     : num [1:790] 1 1 1 1 1 1 1 1 1 1 ...
  $ data  : list()
 ```

+Krackhardt CSS

+Two networks from the paper Krackhardt D.(1987): [Cognitive social structures](https://www.heinz.cmu.edu/faculty-research/profiles/krackhardt-davidm/_files/1987-cognitive-social-structures.pdf).
+Social Networks, 9, 104-134.
+The relation queried was "Who does X go to for advice and help with work?"
+(KRACKAD) and "Who is a friend of X?"
+(KRACKFR).